 The Golden Mount, April 2015.
 A short ten- minute climb up the hill brings you to an open balcony and the mount’s famous gilded stupa.
 The shrine is packed with visitors daily and is said to contain relics of Buddha brought over from India.

 The Golden Mount, April 2015.
 On the day of my visit there was a lone line of worshippers bringing gifts for the monks.
 These guys were carrying trays of orange robes, topped with yellow flower necklaces.

-For more on my discoveries in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Khao San Road, Lumpini Park, Songkran, The Ghost Tower and The Grand Palace.
+For more on my discoveries in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Khao San Road, Lumpini Park, Songkran, The Ghost Tower, The Grand Palace and Wat Pho.